Otto Walkhoff

 Friedrich Otto Walkhoff (23 April 1860 – 8 June 1934) was a German dentist, academic, and an early pioneer of dental radiography.
 In January 1896, within weeks of Wilhelm Conrad Röntgen's discovery, he produced one of the first intra-oral dental radiographs using an improvised setup in Braunschweig.
 He later became a leading organizer of the profession and advocated successfully for conferring the degree Doctor medicinae dentariae (Dr. med. dent.) in Germany.
 Research in 2020 highlighted his early membership in the National Socialist German Workers' Party (NSDAP), prompting the renaming of a scientific prize that had borne his name.

 Life and education

 Walkhoff was born in Braunschweig and qualified as a dentist in Berlin at age 21.
 After early practice and research in Braunschweig, he developed interests in dental histology and pathology and maintained a private laboratory alongside his practice.
-In 1901 he accepted a position at the dental institute of the Ludwig Maximilian University of Munich and later directed the university dental clinic in Würzburg.
+In 1901, he accepted a position at the dental institute of the Ludwig-Maximilians-Universität München and later directed the university dental clinic at the University of Würzburg.